Nuclear electromagnetic pulse: On humans and animals

+Indirect effects on agriculture

+In addition to these direct effects, it has also been estimated that the disruption caused by the NEMP would have large negative effects on agriculture, due to the disruption of supply chains for agricultural inputs like fertilizers and pesticides.
+This could reduce yields in highly industrialized agricultural regions like Central Europe by up to 75%.

 Post–Cold War attack scenarios

 The United States EMP Commission was created by the United States Congress in 2001.
 The commission is formally known as the Commission to Assess the Threat to the United States from Electromagnetic Pulse (EMP) Attack.

 The Commission brought together notable scientists and technologists to compile several reports.
 In 2008, the Commission released the "Critical National Infrastructures Report".
 This report describes the likely consequences of a nuclear EMP on civilian infrastructure.
 Although this report covered the United States, most of the information is applicable to other industrialized countries.
 The 2008 report was a follow-up to a more generalized report issued by the commission in 2004.

 In written testimony delivered to the United States Senate in 2005, an EMP Commission staff member reported:

 The United States EMP Commission determined that long-known protections are almost completely absent in the civilian infrastructure of the United States and that large parts of US military services were less-protected against EMP than during the Cold War.
 In public statements, the Commission recommended making electronic equipment and electrical components resistant to EMP – and maintaining spare parts inventories that would enable prompt repairs.
 The United States EMP Commission did not look at other nations.

 In 2011, the Defense Science Board published a report about the ongoing efforts to defend critical military and civilian systems against EMP and other nuclear weapons effects.

 The United States military services developed, and in some cases published, hypothetical EMP attack scenarios.

 In 2016, the Los Alamos Laboratory started phase 0 of a multi-year study (through to phase 3) to investigate EMPs which prepared the strategy to be followed for the rest of the study.

 In 2017, the US Department of Energy published the "DOE Electromagnetic Pulse Resilience Action Plan", Edwin Boston published a dissertation on the topic and the EMP Commission published "Assessing the threat from electromagnetic pulse (EMP)".
 The EMP commission was closed in summer 2017.
 They found that earlier reports had underestimated the effects of an EMP attack on the national infrastructure, highlighted issues with communications from the DoD due to the classified nature of the material, and recommended that the DHS instead of going to the DOE for guidance and direction should directly cooperate with the more knowledgeable parts of the DOE.
 Several reports are in process of being released to the general public.